namphan2599/unravel123/README.md

-## What's the object-oriented way to become wealthy?</br>- Inheritance.
+## Why do programmers prefer using the dark mode?</br>- Because light attracts bugs.